Propagating Knowledge Updates to LMs Through Distillation: Introduction

 \section{Introduction}

 As large language models (LLMs) are used for a wider variety of applications, it is crucial to ensure that they contain up-to-date information about the world.
-Retraining models from scratch is expensive, so being able to efficently update the knowledge in models is crucial.
 One potential solution is retrieval augmentation, which prepends retrieved texts to the language model's context~\citep{Lewis2020RetrievalAugmentedGF,nakano2022webgpt,Shi2023REPLUGRB, Ram2023InContextRL}.
 However, this raises inference costs and becomes impractical when updating large amounts of information.
 An alternative approach, and our goal in this work, is to internalize the new knowledge into the language model via parameter updates \citep{Anton_Sinitsin_20,Chen_Zhu_2020,Nicola_De_Cao_21_KE,mend,rome,hase-etal-2023-methods}.

-Recent work on teaching models about emerging entities~\citep{Onoe2023KnowledgeInject} demonstrates that knowledge editing techniques can teach specific facts and relations (\emph{Rishi Sunak is the prime minister of the UK}), but struggle to teach the model how to \emph{propagate} this knowledge, or make inferences based on it \emph{(what roles would Rishi Sunak play?)}.
-This contrasts with results from retrieval augmentation \citep{Lewis2020RetrievalAugmentedGF,Shi2023REPLUGRB} and chain-of-thought prompting \citep{Wei2022ChainOT}, which show that such inferences are possible when the information is available in the context.
+Recent work on injecting LLMs with information about emerging entities~\citep{Onoe2023KnowledgeInject} demonstrates that updating parameters effectively enables models to acquire updated facts (\emph{Rishi Sunak is the prime minister of the UK}), but struggles to teach models how to \emph{propagate} this knowledge, or make inferences based on it \emph{(what might Rishi Sunak do tomorrow?)}.
+This contrasts with results from retrieval augmentation \citep{Lewis2020RetrievalAugmentedGF,Shi2023REPLUGRB} and chain-of-thought prompting \citep{Wei2022ChainOT}, which show that LLMs can make such inferences when information is placed in the prompt.

 This work aims to bridge the gap between the two approaches in knowledge injection.
-Specifically, we use a form of knowledge distillation \citep{Hinton2015DistillingTK} called context distillation \cite{lab_assistant_anthropic} that updates an LM to act like it is conditioned on a given context even when that context is not shown.
+We use a form of knowledge distillation \citep{Hinton2015DistillingTK} called context distillation \cite{lab_assistant_anthropic} that updates an LM to act like it is conditioned on a given context, even when that context is not shown.
 Our approach consists of two steps: transfer set generation and distillation on the generated transfer set.
 The transfer set consists of continuations of the entity definition sentence generated by prompting a language model.
-We minimize the Kullback–Leibler (KL) divergence between the model's predictions on the transfer set when it conditions on the definition (the ``teacher'' for distillation) and when it does not (the ``student'', or the language model itself).
+To distill on this transfer set, we minimize the Kullback–Leibler (KL) divergence between the model's predictions on the transfer set when it conditions on the definition (the ``teacher'' for distillation) and when it does not (the ``student'', or the language model itself).
+Figure~\ref{fig:approach} shows this approach.